AmadeusRelay/AmadeusRelayFrontend/README.md

 this.httpClient.getFeesAsync(request: FeesRequest): Promise<FeesResponse>
 ```

-passing a request that is exactly the assembled order, i.e., for example:
+passing a request that is exactly the assembled order, i.e.:

 ```
 {